grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=8 (0x08) - Closed
-    VSCP_TYPE_INFORMATION_CLOSED
-A node indicates that a close has occurred.
+    VSCP_TYPE_INFORMATION_CLOSEDA node indicates that a close has occurred.
 This can be a door/window close, a modem line closure etc.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |